itrummer/CodexDB/README.md

 # Running CodexDB

+**WARNING: CodexDB generates Python code for query execution via large language models.
+Since CodexDB cannot guarantee to generate correct code, it is highly recommended to execute code remotely on a temporary machine.
+If executing CodexDB locally, executing the generated code may alter system state or delete files on hard disk.**

 1. Start the CodexDB Web interface (replace the three dots with your OpenAI access key!):
 ```
 streamlit run src/codexdb/gui.py ... /home/ubuntu/spider